|Years||1977 World Championships (4+ 9th)

 Nicola then came back to the GB squad in 1983.
 “I think I got let in on the basis of what I’d done in the past,” she says wryly.
 “I wasn’t doing sufficient training to have actually earned my place in my view.”
 This experience proved to be what she needed to make up her mind to stop for good.
 “I regret messing around for those two to three years years when I couldn’t decide whether I wanted to train and go for the 1984 Olympics.
 In the end, I realised I didn’t have the time to do it properly – and it would have involved even more properly than doing the 1980 Olympics – and I didn’t actually want to do that, and maybe I wasn’t actually so good anyway!
 So I should have just stopped after 1980 and not messed around which did neither myself nor the rowing world any good.”

 Despite her irritation with herself at how her international rowing career ended, Nicola is rightly proud of having competed at the Olympics, and particularly of having been selected to row in the seven seat of the eight because, as she puts it, she had no natural co-ordination or sense of rhythm, and so had to work hard to develop the particular skills needed to row there

 Later involvement in rowing

-Nicola is the medical officer for the Women’s Eights Head of the River Race, a role which she’s held for many years.
-She was also medical officer for the GB Under-23 team at the Match des Seniors in 1985, and for other GB rowing teams over the years.
+Nicola is the Doctor for the Women’s Eights Head of the River Race, a role which she’s held for many years.
+She was also medical officer for the GB Under-23 team at the Match des Seniors in 1985, and for other GB rowing teams since then.

-She has recently acquired an ergo which she uses in her greenhouse and admits that rowing might well play more of a role in her life when she retires in a few years’ time.
+She has recently acquired an ergo which she uses in a shed at the bottom of her garden and admits that rowing might well play more of a role in her life when she retires.